mitin001/transcriber/blog/books/lindsay-gibson/2019/06-your-inner-world.md

 > Once you make your decision, they often shoot holes in it.

-The sooner a child learns to pursue their happiness against their parent's disapproval, the stronger the bond they will have with their inner self and, by extension, with other people.
+The sooner a child learns to pursue their happiness against their parents' disapproval, the stronger the bond they will have with their inner self and, by extension, with other people.
 They will be more assertive, more resilient, and more genuine.
 However, their bonds with emotionally immature people around them will weaken.

 > Taking thoughtful action toward your own goals is evidence of your individuation from them, and that makes them insecure.